HimalayBhalala/api/README.md

 # api
-This is my first python api
+This is my first python api.
 Author-Himalay